Distance: 12.3 miles one way

 About 1 mile past the obvious summit on Rd 1828 (there’s a “KOM” marked on the road) there is an unmissable Y that Moore’s text and map ignores (turn #3).
 The R fork goes slightly up and the L fork goes more steeply down.
 Both roads are about equal in size, and neither direction looks promising.
 Go L and trust.
 The road surface will deteriorate, adding to your fear that you’ve gone the wrong way.
 Ride the last, relatively flat, miles to the end of the road, dead-ending at E. Lolo Pass Rd., also (incredibly) unmarked.

 My route ends here, because there is no Bestrides-worthy route back.
 FR 1828 has such a broken surface that descending is a daunting prospect unless you’re on a mountain bike.
-The descent on E. Lolo Pass Rd. is a classic example of long, featureless, straight bombing through merely OK scenery.
+The descent on E. Lolo Pass Rd. is a classic example of long, featureless, straight bombing through merely OK scenery, but I guess it’s your best alternative.
 There are splendid views of Mt.
 Hood over your L shoulder and an easily-spotted waterfall on your R that’s worth a stop and/or hike, but that’s it.
 The descent also has its spots of problematic road surface.

 By the way, Moore warns of a stretch of gravel at mile 20.5 on his route.
 It’s there, it’s not a big deal, but it’s hard to see coming because you’re in heavy dappled shade, and for me it came a mile later.
 He also warns of a spot with a stop sign, a washout, and a one-lane section, all of which aren’t there any more.

 Adding Miles: Moore recom- mends E. Barlow Trail Rd., which leaves E. Lolo Pass Rd. to the L a stone’s throw uphill from our starting point.